clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 \begin{itemize}
 \action Select the french-baby or german-baby sound.
 \action In the *Praat picture* window draw a rectangle with a width of six and height of four by dragging the mouse.
 \action Create a Spectogram object.
-Click on the "Spectrum -" button under Analyse.
-From there, click on the "To spectogram..." button and accept the default settings.
+Click on the ``Spectrum -'' button under Analyse.
+From there, click on the ``To spectogram...'' button and accept the default settings.
-\action Select the freshly created Spectogram object and click "Paint..." under the "Draw - " button and accept the default settings again.
+\action Select the freshly created Spectogram object and click ``Paint...'' under the ``Draw - '' button and accept the default settings again.
 \action Draw a second rectangle below the first one.
 Use the second rectangle to draw the Spectogram of the other baby sound.
 \ask Having listened to the French baby, could you pick out which spectogram was derived from the French baby sound?
 \askstar Given what we know about spectrums and waveforms and harmonics, what do you think the spectrogram represents?
 What do the x- and y- axes represent?
 What does the darkness of pixels represent?